 The Championship Course

 The Championship course at Carnoustie may well be most famous for being integral on the Dunhill Links Championship; however, it has also hosted eight Open Championships, Two senior Opens and one Ladies Open.
-These tournaments making it one of the very few to have held so many top-level competitions in the U.K.
+These tournaments make it one of the very few to have held many top-level competitions in the U.K.

 The History of Carnoustie